Falmouth & Cornwall

 Well known international and national TV productions have been filmed here in Cornwall along with our neighboring county Devon.
-Well known areas regularly feature in TV drama programs such as ‘Wycliffe’ a crime story that plays all around Cornwall whereas ‘Doc Martin’ concentrates in Port Isaac on the north coast and is well known with Australians.
+Well known areas regularly feature in TV drama programs such as ‘Wycliffe’ a crime story that plays all around Cornwall.
+Where as ‘Doc Martin’ concentrates in Port Isaac on the north coast and is well known with Australians.
 The Manor Houses and gardens are regular hosts to the dramatic love stories of Rosamunde Pilcher.
-The Cornish author in her eighties now lives in Scotland and is responsible for thousands of German visitors who pilgrim to Cornwall to see the origins of the fortnightly shown movies.
+The Cornish author in her eighties now lives in Scotland and is responsible for thousands of German visitors who pilgrim to Cornwall.

-Not to forget another very famous Cornish author, Daphne du Maurier, whose novels ‘Rebecca’, ‘Jamaica Inn’ and ‘The Birds’ even intrigued Alfred Hitchcock who turned them into movies.
+Another very famous Cornish author, Daphne du Maurier, whose novels ‘Rebecca’, ‘Jamaica Inn’ and ‘The Birds’ even intrigued Alfred Hitchcock who turned them into movies.
 Also everyone’s favorite Winston Grahams’ Poldark, filming in great many locations around our coastline and moors.

 Cornwall’s history is rich and well worth exploring.
 Tin mining once made Cornwall the richest county in the world!
 The only evidence that remains are the old engine houses and chimneys.
 Find them in many locations around Cornwall, but sadly in much decline.
 Tin mining museums explain very interestingly what hard work this trade involved.